JJKylee/Filter-Scripts/README.md

 # Filter-Scripts
-Custom AviSynth/VapourSynth Scripts, to be used mainly for [StaxRip](https://github.com/staxrip/staxrip)
+Custom AviSynth/VapourSynth scripts, to be used mainly for [StaxRip](https://github.com/staxrip/staxrip)